 We aim to analyse and anticipate the opportunities and risks posed by data-driven technology and put forward practical and evidence-based recommendations to address them.

-Reporting in December 2020, this review will focus on online targeting, investigating how data is used to shape people’s online environments via the personalisation and targeting of messages, content and services online.
+In February 2020, we published a review of online targeting, investigating how data is used to shape people’s online environments via the personalisation and targeting of messages, content and services online.